Healthy UNH Blogger: Katrina Heisler, All Entries

 The Men’s Health article titled “All About Intervals” explains effectively just how helpful interval training can be.
 Aside from the physiological reasoning behind high intensity intervals, incorporating sprints into your workout fuels your metabolism more than walking or running at a regular pace.
 This helps keep your body burning calories for hours after a workout.
 Your body will have more recovering to do after the frequent contraction of muscles and depletion of energy that you will be burning more fat post-workout.
 Aside from helping you shed pounds, intervals have been shown to decrease cholesterol levels, improve heart health, and increase your oxygen capacity.

 Professionals agree that you should not rush into intervals but start slow if you are not as active in order to avoid injury.
 Intervals can be incorporated into a workout whether it is running, cycling, swimming, or something else.
 Start slow by walking for a few minutes to warm up.
 Next, pick up the pace to where you are struggling or would not be able to hold a conversation during your exercise - this might be a full sprint for the super fit or even a jog for those who are beginners.
 This period of high intensity should last 1-2 minutes and then slow back down to a walk for about two minutes until you have caught your breath.
-Repeat this sequence 5-10 times and hopefully you will see weight loss just as fast your sprints!Tagged In: Fitness, Health, Healthy UNH, Katrina Heisler, UNH
+Repeat this sequence 5-10 times and hopefully you will see weight loss just as fast your sprints!Tagged In: Fitness, Health, Healthy UNH, Katrina Heisler, Physical Activity, UNH

 By: Katrina Heisler

 Carb-free, fat-free...we’ve heard of just about every “free” diet out there, but how about gluten- free?
 You may have recently seen the newest diet craze in the media with celebrities claiming weight loss galore, or perhaps you know someone who eats form the gluten-free section that UNH dining services provides.